instantdb/instant/client/www/pages/docs/instaml.md

 });
 ```

 As your app grows, you may want to start enforcing types.
-When you're ready, you can start using [schemas](/docs/modeling-data):
+When you're ready, you can start using a [schema](/docs/modeling-data):

 ```typescript
 import { init } from '@instantdb/react';